Excel for the web

 Drag and drop cells

-You can move cell value in Excel Online by dragging and dropping cells from one place to another.
+You can move cell value in Excel for the web by dragging and dropping cells from one place to another.

 Dropbox is a file hosting service that offers cloud storage, file synchronization, personal cloud, and client software.